 -

-The company offers a dividend yield of about 2.19%, providing investors with a steady income stream, which is appealing for those seeking regular returns.
+The company has announced a quarterly dividend of $0.59, translating to an annualized yield of approximately 2.0%, providing investors with a steady income stream.

 Dollar General Bear Case -